2i2c-org/docs/support.md

 (support:email)=
 # Get support

-Send all support requests using the **support widget on the bottom right of this page**.
+Send all support requests using the **support widget on the bottom right of the page**.
 Click the "Help" button to expand it.

 Requests submitted via this form will be routed to the 2i2c support team, and we will get back to you shortly!